Patfer-Coding-Company/MexBot/README.md

    * Select the folder where you extracted the ZIP file
    * The extension should now appear in your extensions list

-4. **Configure the Extension**
+4. **Start Your Trial**
    * Click the MexBot icon in your toolbar
-   * Open Settings and add your API keys
+   * Click "Start Free Trial" to begin your 7-day trial
-   * Choose your preferred models for each agent
+   * Configure your API keys in Settings

 ### Method 3: Build from Source (For developers)